How would you describe a perfect business for students? Let me guess—

-Whether you’re a freshman or senior in college, you may be considering starting your own business to make extra money or gain real-life experience.
+Whether you’re a freshman or senior in college, you may be considering starting your own business to make extra money, pay off your student loan, or gain real-life experience.
 Here’s what to remember about businesses for students:

 - The best college business ideas materialize when you find a problem bothering people and come up with a solution.